The Prince: Letter to Lorenzo de' Medici, Duke of Urbino

 Machiavelli prefaces his work with an introductory letter to Lorenzo de' Medici, Duke of Urbino, the recipient of his work.
+In the letter Machiavelli states that his work contains knowledge he gained from his political experiences and "hardships and dangers".
+He describes himself as a "humble servant", and that he filled the book with the "knowledge of the actions of great men".

 The subject matter: New Princedoms (Chapters 1 and 2)

 The Prince starts by describing its subject.
 In the first sentence, Machiavelli uses the word "state" (Italian stato, which could also mean "status") to cover, in neutral terms, "all forms of organization of supreme political power, whether republican or princely".
 How the word "state" acquired its modern meaning during the Renaissance has been the subject of much academic debate, with this sentence and similar ones in the works of Machiavelli being considered particularly important.

 Machiavelli explained here that The Prince is about princedoms, indicating that he has written about republics elsewhere, which is a reference to the Discourses on Livy.
 Commentators note that in fact he mixes discussion of republics into this work in many places, effectively treating republics as a type of princedom with many strengths.
 More importantly, and less traditionally, he distinguishes new princedoms from established hereditary princedoms.
 He deals with hereditary princedoms quickly in Chapter 2, saying that they are much easier to rule.
 For such a prince, "unless extraordinary vices cause him to be hated, it is reasonable to expect that his subjects will be naturally well disposed towards him".
 Gilbert (1938), comparing this claim to traditional presentations of advice for princes, wrote that the novelty in chapters 1 and 2 is the "deliberate purpose of dealing with a new ruler who will need to establish himself in defiance of custom".
 Normally, these types of works were addressed only to hereditary princes.
 He thinks Machiavelli may have been influenced by Tacitus as well as his own experience.

-This categorization of regime types is also "un-Aristotelian" and apparently simpler than the traditional one found for example in Aristotle's Politics, which divides regimes into those ruled by a single monarch, an oligarchy, or by the people, in a democracy.
+This categorization of regime types is also "un-Aristotelian" and simpler than the traditional one found for example in Aristotle's Politics, which divides regimes into those ruled by a single monarch, an oligarchy, or by the people, in a democracy.
 Machiavelli also ignores the classical distinctions between the good and corrupt forms, for example, between monarchy and tyranny.